 Mr Javid delivered his Spending Round to Parliament in September 2019, which set out departmental spending plans for 2020-2021.

-In this review, the Chancellor announced an increase of £13.8 billion in spending to deliver on the public’s priorities.
+In this review, the then-Chancellor announced an increase of £13.8 billion in spending to deliver on the public’s priorities.
 The government will provide schools with more money per pupil, along with a boost for the NHS, the social care sector, the police and the Armed Forces.

 The Prime Minister, Boris Johnson, confirmed £1.8 billion of funding to help improve patient care under the NHS in August 2019.